TITLE 59: MENTAL HEALTH

 1) Handcuffs, security belts and/or leg irons may be used to restrain any resident when:

-C) Determined by the Program Director to be necessary for security.
+C) Determined by the Program Director to be necessary for safety and/or security.

-1) The Program Director may confine residents temporarily in all or part of the facility when determined necessary in order to maintain security of the facility or the safety of residents, employees or other persons.
-This decision is to be made independently of the decision by the Chief Administrative Officer to place the correctional facility on lock-down status.
+1) The Program Director may confine residents temporarily in all or part of the facility when determined necessary in order to maintain security of the facility or for the safety of residents, employees or other persons.

 2) The decision to impose a temporary facility confinement shall be reviewed and approved by the Program Administrator, whenever possible, prior to the imposition of the temporary facility confinement, but in any event, promptly thereafter.